wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_2.png

-Example 3.
-An angle solving routine for an oriented sapphire:acetonitrile:sapphire Sample.
+**Example 3**.
+An angle solving routine for an oriented sapphire:acetonitrile:sapphire sample.
-We assume the oriented sapphire limits to anisotropy of it to very small amounts that are neglected and may approximate an isotropic sample.
+We assume the oriented sapphire limits its anisotropy to very small amounts that are neglected and may approximate an isotropic sample.
 This is reverting back to a planar geometry.
-The Sympy syntax requires the conversion of the FiniteSet to a list.
+The Sympy syntax requires the conversion of the `FiniteSet` to a `list`.

 .. plot::
     lay1file=os.path.join(filepath, 'CH3CN_paste_1.txt')